pcdavies/DockerBasics/workshops/docker/Linux200.md

 ### **STEP 1**: Commit a NEW Docker image

 In this step you will save a copy of your modifed docker container and give it a new name.
-Your back out in the HOST now.
+You're back out in the HOST now.
 Substitute your docker hub account name where asked for in the following commands:

-- Type:
+- **Type** in following:

 ```
 docker commit alphaofficeui (your-dockerhub-account)/(image-name)
 ```

-  For example: "docker commit alphaofficeui wvbirder/alphaoffice-new"
+- For example: "docker commit alphaofficeui wvbirder/alphaoffice-new"

-- Type:
+- **Type** the following:

 ```
 docker images
 ```

- to see the new saved image
+ - See the new saved image:

 ![](images/200Linux/Picture200-31.png)